quicwg/base-drafts/draft-ietf-quic-http.md

 A malformed request or response is one that is an otherwise valid sequence of frames but is invalid due to:

-- the presence of prohibited header fields or pseudo-header fields,
+- the presence of prohibited fields or pseudo-fields,
-- the absence of mandatory pseudo-header fields,
+- the absence of mandatory pseudo-fields,
-- invalid values for pseudo-header fields,
+- invalid values for pseudo-fields,
-- pseudo-header fields after header fields,
+- pseudo-fields after fields,
 - an invalid sequence of HTTP messages, or
-- the inclusion of uppercase header field names.
+- the inclusion of uppercase field names.

-A request or response that includes a payload body can include a `content-length` header field.
-A request or response is also malformed if the value of a content-length header field does not equal the sum of the DATA frame payload lengths that form the body.
-A response that is defined to have no payload, as described in Section 3.3.2 of {{!RFC7230}} can have a non-zero content-length header field, even though no content is included in DATA frames.
+A request or response that includes a payload body can include a `content-length` field.
+A request or response is also malformed if the value of a content-length field does not equal the sum of the DATA frame payload lengths that form the body.
+A response that is defined to have no payload, as described in Section 6.3.3 of {{!Semantics}} can have a non-zero content-length field, even though no content is included in DATA frames.

 Intermediaries that process HTTP requests or responses (i.e., any intermediary not acting as a tunnel) MUST NOT forward a malformed request or response.